You’re engaged! Congratulations!! What an exciting and thrilling time

 My other word to the wise is – if you think you can save and pull off

-getting married put the wedding off for 3 years to give
+getting married in 2 years put the wedding off for 3 years to give

 yourself wiggle room.
 We regret not pushing the wedding off for